Manny Jacinto: Career

 While interning, Jacinto participated in hip-hop dance competitions before deciding on acting as a career.
 He became frustrated by the lack of prominent Asian actors in Vancouver's film community and moved to Los Angeles.
 After small roles in series including Once Upon a Time, Supernatural, and iZombie; he was cast in 2015 as triad leader Wing Lei in the Canadian spy drama The Romeo Section by Chris Haddock.
 The role won him a Leo Award nomination for Best Supporting Performance in a Dramatic Series.
 In 2016, Jacinto was cast as Jason Mendoza in the NBC comedy The Good Place.
 He received favourable reviews for his performance as Mendoza, an EDM-obsessed "lovable doofus" from Jacksonville, Florida, going against stereotypes of how Asian men are often portrayed in Hollywood.

 In September 2018, Jacinto was cast in the Top Gun sequel Top Gun: Maverick, starring Tom Cruise.
 In November 2019, it was announced that Jacinto would have a main role on the Netflix horror drama miniseries Brand New Cherry Flavor.
 It was released on August 13, 2021.
 In November 2021, it was announced that Jacinto would voice Scott in the animated comedy-adventure series Hailey's On It!, which premiered in June 2023 on Disney Channel.
 In 2022, Jacinto voiced Lucan in the eight-episode sci-fi podcast Marigold Breach, alongside his Good Place co-star Jameela Jamil.
 He portrayed Qimir in 2024's The Acolyte.

+In 2026, Jacinto will star in two upcoming animated projects written and directed by Filipino filmmakers: the DreamWorks Animation film Forgotten Island and the Filipino web series Sun Chaser, both of which will also star Liza Soberano.

 Personal life

 In November 2019, Jacinto announced that he was engaged to Descendants actress Dianne Doan, whom he had met while they were both performing as dancers.
-In a 2025 interview with People, it was confirmed the two of them had quietly gotten married in 2021.
-Additionally, in an interview with GMA Network, he referred to Doan as his wife.
+They married in 2021.
 He lives in Los Angeles.